Lasse-Jaara/Lasse-Jaara.github.io/README.md

 ## 🧊 Current Status: Paused

-This project was built as a learning exercise to explore new tools, techniques, or game mechanics.
+This project was built as a learning exercise to explore new tools and techniques.
 Development is now Paused, with plans for further updates — but for now it remains available for reference or inspiration.

 ## 🛠️ Tech Stack